← Annual Midwest Crane Count

-Although we have gathered data since 1976, the Crane Count did not expand to a large scale until 1981, and most of Wisconsin until 1985.
-Since the early 1980s, Crane Count has grown to include over 90 counties in portions of six states in the upper Midwest (see History of the Crane Count for more details).
+Although we have gathered data since 1976, the crane count did not expand to a large scale until 1981, and most of Wisconsin until 1985.
+Since the early 1980s, the crane count has grown to include over 120 counties in portions of six states in the upper Midwest (see History of the Crane Count for more details).

 History of the Crane Count